russmckendrick/docker/mariadb/README.md

 MariaDB
 =============

-A Docker build which runs just MariaDB.
+A Docker build which runs just MariaDB 5.5.

-You can set the root MySQL password by passing the `MYSQL_ROOT_PASSWORD` as an environment variable (if nothing is passed then the password will be randowm, be carefull !!!).
+You can set the root MySQL password by passing the `MYSQL_ROOT_PASSWORD` as an environment variable (if nothing is passed then the password will be random, be carefull !!!).
 You can also create a database by setting and passing the following ...

 - `MYSQL_DATABASE` = Name of the database to create
 - `MYSQL_USER` = Username for the database you defined in `MYSQL_DATABASE`